romanpon/angular-wrong-practices/right-answers.md

 :host { ... }
 ```
 BUT if you have to add PREDEFINED class(es) for all components in the whole
-application use this approach 'cause it is a secure way and there are no side effects.
+application use this approach 'cause it is a secure way and there are
+no side effects (nobody can accidentally delete your styles)
 ```html
 <some-app-something></some-app-something>
 ```ts